Suspension of the 2019–20 NBA season: Infected players and personnel

-The following is a list of NBA players and personnel from the 2019–20 season that are known to have been infected:
+The following is a list of NBA players and personnel from the 2019–20 season that are known to have been infected in chronological order:

 On March 12, during a special edition of Inside the NBA, Hall of Fame player and analyst Charles Barkley revealed he was tested for COVID-19 after suffering from an illness following a recent trip to New York, which was rapidly becoming the worst hit locality of the U.S. pandemic.
 Barkley self-quarantined in Atlanta.
 Barkley's test was subsequently negative and he completed his isolation period two weeks later.

 On March 17, the Brooklyn Nets announced that four of their players had tested positive as well, one of whom was forward Kevin Durant.

 On March 19, the Denver Nuggets announced one of their players tested positive three days earlier.
 On the same day, the Philadelphia 76ers announced three of their staffers also tested positive, and the Los Angeles Lakers announced two players tested positive.
 Marcus Smart later went on Twitter to announce that his results came back positive after he was tested five days prior.

 On March 25, Christian Wood announced he had "fully recovered" from COVID-19.
 On the same day, it was reported that a cameraman who worked the Jazz–Pistons game on March 7 at Little Caesars Arena had been infected and was placed in a medically induced coma.
 He would later recover.

 On March 26, it was announced that Maury Hanks, a Detroit Pistons scout, had been hospitalized with COVID-19.
 He later survived and was discharged from the hospital.

 On March 27, the Utah Department of Health cleared the Utah Jazz of COVID-19.

 On March 27, ESPN NBA analyst Doris Burke revealed she was symptom-free after testing positive for COVID-19 two weeks earlier.
 Burke had been experiencing symptoms before calling her scheduled game on March 11 in Dallas.

 On April 13, Jacqueline Towns, the mother of Minnesota Timberwolves center Karl-Anthony Towns, died at age 58 of complications of COVID-19 after having previously been placed in a medically induced coma.

 On May 22, it was announced that Hall of Famer Patrick Ewing tested positive for COVID-19.

 On June 23, it was reported that Denver Nuggets center Nikola Jokić tested positive for COVID-19 a week prior.

 On June 26, the NBA and the National Basketball Players Association announced that 16 out of 302 players tested positive for COVID-19 in the first wave of mandatory testing.